Shakeskeyboarde/wurk/packages/werk/README_CUSTOM_COMMANDS.md

 The `before`, `each`, and `after` hooks can spawn a copies of themselves in worker threads by calling the `context.startWorker(workerData?)` function.

-**NOTE:** Using this helper is optional.
+**Note:** Using this helper is optional.
 However, please consider creating and using a new `Log` instance in alternatively created threads.

 The simplest case is to always run a hook in a separate thread.